Saturday, September 23, 2023

-Flash fire is defined by NFPA (National Fire Protection Association) as a type of short-duration fire that spreads by means of a flame front rapidly through a diffuse fuel, such as dust, gas, or the vapors of an ignitable liquid, without the production of damaging pressure.
+Flash fire is defined by NFPA (National Fire Protection Association) as a type of short-duration fire that spreads using a flame front rapidly through a diffuse fuel, such as dust, gas, or the vapors of an ignitable liquid, without the production of damaging pressure.

-It can also be said to be is a sudden, intense fire, which occurs when a flammable gas, dust or combustible liquid is mixed with air in concentrations suitable for combustion.
+It can also be said to be a sudden, intense fire, which occurs when a flammable gas, dust, or combustible liquid is mixed with air in concentrations suitable for combustion.
 It is often characterized by high temperature, short duration, and a rapidly moving flame front.
-In majority of exposures it lasted between 2 to 2.25 seconds.
+In the majority of exposures, it lasted between 2 to 2.25 seconds.

 • Heat flux of approximately 84kW/m2 and typically last less than three seconds.